Blue0505/SplendidSplendor/readme.md

     - Lite: Run `python -m rl.mmd game=splendor_lite`

 # Testing
-There are unit tests for the "difficult" version of Splendor, which the other three were based after.
+There are unit tests for the "hard" version of Splendor, which the other three were based after.
 To run them, execute `python -m unittest discover -s tests -p "*.py"`.